TOMP-WG/TOMP-API/README.md

 How can I join the TOMP working group?
 ---
-Join our [Slack space](https://join.slack.com/t/tomp-wg/shared_invite/zt-e3fftun7-qCs8FyXZPPy9pt_opyFw0QPlease) or contact Ayse (aysehilal.ocal@ndw.nu) to be added to our mailing list and to receive invites for the working group meetings.
+Join our [Slack space](https://join.slack.com/t/tomp-wg/shared_invite/zt-e3fftun7-qCs8FyXZPPy9pt_opyFw0QPlease) or contact Jed (tomp-secretary@maas-alliance.eu) to be added to our mailing list and to receive invites for the working group meetings.

 The working group meetings take place every month with the goal to develop and specify a generic TOMP-API for use by Transport Operators and Mobility-as-a-service Providers.
 All reports can be found at the [documentation page](https://github.com/TOMP-WG/TOMP-API/tree/master/documents/working%20group%20reports).